Arapata Hakiwai: Career

 Hakiwai was a teacher at Wellington High School before starting work in the museum sector in 1989.

 While at Te Papa he has been involved in the repatriation of a number of Maori kōiwi tangata (human remains) from overseas institutions, and has also led a project involving the "digital repatriation" of taonga (cultural treasures).
+Hakiwai estimated that at least 15–16,000 taonga might be held overseas.

+Hakiwai is the co-author of the 2021 volume Hei Taonga Mā Ngā Uri Whakatipu / Treasures for the Rising Generation: The Dominion Museum Ethnological Expeditions 1919–1923.

 Personal life

 Hakiwai is of Ngāti Kahungunu, Rongowhakaata, Ngāti Porou and Ngāi Tahu descent.